mikeshhoffman/siteredesign/docs/proposal.md

 The HTML validator <https://validator.w3.org> found 34 errors and 25 warnings, for the home page.

-*   Recommendation: Fix the errors and some warnings.
+*   Recommendation: Fix the HTML validation errors and most of the warnings.

 #### CSS validation